 All learning support is most beneficial when the school, home and any external agencies involved work together to formulate the plan of action for the young person.

-For those who may feel that their child would benefit from some learning support this may provide a starting point for an initial interview or education planning meeting with the Special Educational Needs Co-ordinator, Mrs Quigley.
+For those who may feel that their child would benefit from some learning support this may provide a starting point for an initial interview or education planning meeting with the acting SENCo Mrs McLoughlin.
 For others, it may simply be of interest to realize the sophisticated planning network behind the educational provision for all the children in our care.

 A more detailed list of support strategies is available in the school prospectus.